chinese-soup/bunnysplit-qt/README.md

 # Bunnysplit-qt
-## About
-### Bunnysplit-qt is a GUI timer with splits which serves exclusively as a front-end for BXT's BunnySplit on Linux.
+#### Bunnysplit-qt is a GUI timer with splits which serves exclusively as a front-end for BXT's BunnySplit on Linux.

 ## Motivation
 * There was no existing "native" integration with BXT's BunnySplit, even though Steam runs can be done on the native Linux version of Half-Life and its expansions.